 Historically the Program seeks to make Canadian businesses operating in fields of technology more competitive vs foreign companies by providing very generous, broad-based tax incentives.
 There is no comparable widely available R&D tax incentive program in the USA.
 SRED provides a large incentive for US and other foreign firms to locate engineering and scientific resources and technology centres of excellence in Canada.

 How can the SR&ED program benefit my company?

 The SR&ED program can provide financial incentives by helping to:

-- fund the scientific and technological advances that keep your company
+fund the scientific and technological advances that keep your company competitive and

 ITC and OITC SRED credits for CCPC’s in Ontario are fully refundable.
 This means they come to you as a cheque or direct deposit assuming you are current on your tax balances.
 The small Ontario ORDTC is a non-refundable credit.
 This means that these credits are used to pay off Ontario tax balances.
 This happens automatically if there are ON taxes owed in the year the SRED is awarded.
 Surplus ORDTC credits may be carried back three years and cashed or they are put on the company’s account and carried forward up to 20 years to pay future tax balances.

 All SRED credits for large/pub;ic/foreign companies are non-refundable.